SYK-08/nuttx/README.md

     This is a helper target that will rebuild NuttX and flash it to the target system in one step.
-The operation of this target depends completely upon implementation of the FLASH command in the user Make.defs file.
+The operation of this target depends completely upon the implementation of the FLASH command in the user Make.defs file.
 It will generate an error if the FLASH command is not defined.

 The following targets are used internally by the make logic but can be invoked